AshParker19/42_minishell/docs/documentation.md

 | `history` | Displays the command history.                         |
 | `exit`    | Exits the shell.                                      |

-Use these features as you would in a typical bash environment ;)

 ## Order of Execution (aka how ~~the f*uck~~ does it work)